Memories are a treasure trove of wisdom to the wise.

 There are no words to adequately describe my response.
 I struggle to adequately convey that moment as I write this paragraph.
 To say I laughed isn’t enough.
 I became hysterical.
 I wish there was an even more descriptive word than this.
 I lost complete control of myself.
 Grandpa walked on as if nothing had happened.
 I tried to follow but I was laughing so hard my legs were failing me.
 I staggered about.
 I bent over with laughter.
 I fell face down onto the ground.
 I rolled onto my back.
 My legs seemed to spasm, and my heels kicked against the ground.
 My entire body soul and spirit seemed possessed.
 I was howling.
 I was guffawing.
 I held my stomach with my hands.
 My sides ached.
 It was hard to breath.
 I couldn’t stop laughing or regain control of myself.

 Grandpa’s gift was a memory.
-Before or sense I have not laughed with such total, unrestrained abandon and lack of dignity.
+Before or since I have not laughed with such total, unrestrained abandon and lack of dignity.
 To this day, 71 years later, I cannot tell this story without literally laughing out loud.
 I’m laughing as I write.
 It was the funniest thing that ever happened to me.
 What a priceless gift to give a little boy.

 When God wired our minds he gave us the gift of long term memory.
 Long term memories, however, can certainly be a two edged sword.
 We all have good memories as well as bad ones.
 Good memories stand by themselves, and are cherished.
 Bad memories should also be embraced.
 If taken as they should be they will not haunt a wise man.
 They serve him as life lessons to be learned.
 They are a treasure trove of wisdom to the wise.
 I have only in recent years come to fully understand this.